l7mp/stunner/docs/PREMIUM_REFERENCE.md

    ...
    ```

-   The `<relay-address>` above should be the node's public IP (or the public IP the node's domain name resolves to) for `<node-name>`.
-You can also request the status directly from the dataplane pods of a STUNner gateway, but in this case parsing the output requires a bit of getting used to:
+   The `<relay-address>` above should be the node's public IP for `<node-name>`.
+You can also request the status directly from the dataplane pods, but in this case parsing the output requires a bit of getting used to:

    ```console
    stunnerctl -n <gateway-namespace> status <gateway-name>